-We had hubris a couple years ago, thinking you can create accurate machine learning (ML) models completely unsupervised.
-Turns out, some human supervision really is needed.
-Just enough human knowledge to train the model properly.
+We had hubris a couple years ago, thinking you could create accurate machine learning (ML) models completely unsupervised.
+Turns out, we do need some human supervision—just enough human knowledge to train the model properly.
 The trick is to minimize that human supervision and use machine learning itself to alleviate the “grunge work”.
-There is a lot of data pre-processing, labeling, and model calibration that can automate the bulk of the process.
+In other words, we can automate the bulk of the process with data pre-processing, labeling, and model calibration.

-You want to have some ground truth in the form of pre-labeled examples for each class that you are trying to classify data into.
-How many you need per class could be as little as one or two like some companies are saying in the category of few shot learning.
-But back to the point of labels and human supervision, when you go completely unsupervised you are missing out on a lot of knowledge that humans have.
+You want to have some ground truth in the form of pre-labeled examples for each class.
+You could need as few as one or two per class, according to some companies in the category of few shot learning.
+But to the point of labels and human supervision, when you go completely unsupervised, you miss out on a lot of human knowledge.
 It all depends on the use case and the data itself, but we typically see great results with roughly 100 per class.
 With Jaxon, you can quickly get guidance on how much really is needed to hit your desired performance metric.